hagemt/libalexandria/README.md

 The Library of Alexandria will provide:

 * A easy mechanism for any program to produce:
-     * maximum-likelihood estimates in an efficient manner
+     * Maximum-likelihood estimates in an efficient manner
 * Many other planned features, bridging many layers of abstraction

 History